 • In the evening, enjoy dinner on your own with suggestions provided.

-• Start the morning and meet your driver.
-Discover an ancient medieval vineyard and cantina dating back to the 11th century, and just a few kilometers north of Montalcino.
+Following breakfast, discover an ancient medieval vineyard and cantina dating back to the 11th century, and just a few kilometers north of Montalcino.
 Tour the vineyards and learn about Montalcino di Brunello, the vineyard terrain, and the requirements of producing the wine by the consortium.
 Following the tour, visit the cantina and enjoy a wine tasting of Brunello di Montalcino wine, paired with Tuscan bites on the property.

 • After the winery, continue to Montalcino village.
 Walk along cobblestone pathways that line this quaint town steeped in history.
 Stroll the medieval town and discover its enotecas, artisan leather shops, Italian linen makers and gelaterias.
 Take time for lunch on our own with suggestions provided.